Hamiltonian Monte Carlo with Energy Conserving Subsampling: Related work

-HMC provides a solution to (ii) \citep{neal2011mcmc, betancourt2017conceptual}, but when combined with (i), the algorithm becomes computationally infeasible since simulating the Hamiltonian dynamics requires a large number of costly gradient evaluations for every proposed $\theta$.
-One might try to estimate the dynamics, simulating it using a fixed subsample of the data through each discretized trajectory step when estimating the gradient of the potential energy unbiasedly and skip the MH correction (to avoid the full data evaluation). \cite{betancourt2015fundamental} demonstrates that this simple strategy produces highly biased trajectories, where the bias depends upon the quality of the gradient estimator.
-Moreover, \cite{betancourt2015fundamental} shows that renewing the subsample in each step of the trajectory (hoping that the bias averages out) still performs poorly; see also the so called naive stochastic gradient HMC in \cite{chen2014stochastic}. \cite{betancourt2015fundamental} illustrates that adding a MH correction step based on the full data (which would remove all bias) deteriorates the high acceptance probability of HMC rapidly as $d$ increases, and concludes that there is a fundamental incompatibility of HMC and data subsampling.
-As a remedy to the poor performance by the naive stochastic gradient HMC, \cite{chen2014stochastic} propose adding a friction term to the dynamics to correct for the bias, but this sacrifices the coherent exploration of the Hamiltonian flow \citep{betancourt2015fundamental}.
+A computationally attractive way to accelerate HMC is to use a fixed subsample of the data to unbiasedly estimate the computationally costly gradients in each step of the discretized Hamiltonian trajectory, and skip the MH correction to avoid evaluating the posterior on the full data. \cite{betancourt2015fundamental} demonstrates that this simple strategy produces highly biased trajectories, where the bias depends upon the quality of the gradient estimator.
+Moreover, \cite{betancourt2015fundamental} shows that attempts to average out the bias by renewing the subsample in each step of the trajectory still perform poorly; see also the \emph{naive stochastic gradient HMC} in \cite{chen2014stochastic}. \cite{betancourt2015fundamental} illustrates that adding a MH correction step based on the full data to fully correct for the biased trajectories leads to a rapid deterioration of the acceptance probability of HMC as $d$ increases, and concludes that there is a fundamental incompatibility of HMC and data subsampling.
+As a remedy to the poor performance by the naive stochastic gradient HMC, \cite{chen2014stochastic} propose adding a friction term to the dynamics to correct for the bias.
+For the rest of our article, we refer to the method using the friction term in the dynamics as Stochastic Gradient Hamiltonian Monte Carlo (SG-HMC). \cite{chen2014stochastic} omit the MH correction step and the resulting bias in the posterior depends on the quality of the discretization of the continuous dynamics.
+Hence, in order to traverse the parameter space effectively, the integrator potentially needs a large number of steps to compensate for the small step size used when discretizing the dynamics, which may be very costly.